-Hallucinogen-persisting perception disorder is generally associated with hallucinogens, most commonly with LSD use.
-It should be noted that cannabinoids, the class of drug marijuana falls under, are generally not thought of as hallucinations except in cases where a user has a history of mental illness or takes a very high dose of the drug.
+Hallucinogen-persisting perception disorder is generally associated with hallucinogenic drugs, most commonly with LSD use.
+It should be noted that cannabinoids, the class of drug marijuana falls under, are generally not thought of as hallucinogens except in cases where a user has a history of mental illness or takes a very high dose of the drug.

 There are two general types of HPPD.
 Type 1 is associated with random, brief flashbacks.
 Type 2 is associated with vision changes, which come and go.
 These flashbacks are not as intense as those associated with post-traumatic stress disorder (PTSD).